| Title: | Distribution Comparison Through Density Ratio Estimation |

 An array with predicted density ratio values from possibly new data, but otherwise the numerator samples.

-objectObtain predicted density ratio values from a spectral
+spectral objectObtain predicted density ratio values from a spectral object

 object |